WouterBakker/compmusicology/README.md

 is published online, and a rundown of his code [can be found here](https://andrewlouiswalker.com/2019/12/08/music-listening-history-analysis-through-spotify-last-fm-and-genius-apis-for-music-and-delirium-study-in-pediatric-intensive-care-unit/).

 Starting out with some preliminary settings.
-Previously, I have already coverted the date into a proper date format, and extracted for every song the year, month, day, and hour the song was played.
+Previously, I have converted the date into a proper date format, and extracted for every song the year, month, day, and hour the song was played.
 My research question will be focussed on how my music taste has developed over this period of time, so these time metrics will come in handy later on.